jupyter/enhancement-proposals/zz-cell-metadata/transmit-cell-metadata.md

 # Reference-level Explanation

-Cell metadata will be transmitted to the kernel as part of the message metadata for the [execute](https://jupyter-client.readthedocs.io/en/stable/messaging.html#execute), [inspect_request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#introspection), and
+Cell metadata will be transmitted to the kernel in messages that are associated with the cell.
+Some examples of messages include:
+[execute](https://jupyter-client.readthedocs.io/en/stable/messaging.html#execute),
+[inspect_request](https://jupyter-client.readthedocs.io/en/stable/messaging.html#introspection),
+and